 2019: year of the €200

-The growth of cash in circulation has accelerated in the first months of 2020, from 5% in December to 5.61 in February.
+The growth of Money in physical form such as banknotes and coins.
+More in circulation has accelerated in the first months of 2020, from 5% in December to 5.61 in February.
 This is true for all denominations with the exception of the €500, which is no longer issued, and the €100, which has been stable.
 2019 has clearly been the year of the €200 which grew by 61.4%.